Dear Balaji,

 Dear Mr. Dhingra,

 Let's see the case carefully.
-The question was "what to do with the absonding employee on the second day?".
-What I am suggesting is that there is no need to do anything big, like issuing show cause notice, conducting domestic enquiry and terminating him.
+The question was "what to do with the absconding employee on the second day?".
+What I am suggesting is that there is no need to do anything big, like issuing show cause notice, conducting domestic enquiry, and terminating him.

 All these formalities apply only when someone works for the organization and also the organization intends to initiate disciplinary proceedings.
 What do we suggest here?
-Do we think that a person was present for only a day, can go for conciliation proceedings what is his locus standi?
-If at all he goes, what is company's stance?
-In what section of ID Act he can invoke?
-(2A cannot be invoked as company did not discharge/dismiss him) it is not that company terminated him or wanting to terminate, but it is he the one absconding the next day.
+Do we think that a person who was present for only a day can go for conciliation proceedings?
+What is his locus standi?
+If at all he goes, what is the company's stance?
+In what section of the ID Act can he invoke?
+(2A cannot be invoked as the company did not discharge/dismiss him) It is not that the company terminated him or wants to terminate, but he is the one absconding the next day.

-Finding reason for his disinterest, etc. are totally internal issues that can be addressed always.
-I knew some people joined in the morning and went for lunch and never turned back thereafter.
-People normally come with preconceived notiions, big organization set up, expectations, etc. Once they joined the organization, things appear to be different than what they perceived.
+Finding reasons for his disinterest, etc., are internal issues that can always be addressed.
+I knew some people who joined in the morning, went for lunch, and never turned back thereafter.
+People normally come with preconceived notions, big organization set up, expectations, etc. Once they join the organization, things appear to be different than what they perceived.
 When things do not seem to be in their taste, they simply vanish without telling the employer.
 This is exactly what has happened in this case.

-If you suggest to initiate disciplinary proceedings for those who had shown their faces for 2 hrs, 1/2 day and one day and sincerely adopt the procedures to be followed as per the law, I have no problem in your spending time on this.
+If you suggest initiating disciplinary proceedings for those who had shown their faces for 2 hrs, 1/2 day, and one day and sincerely adopt the procedures to be followed as per the law, I have no problem with your spending time on this.

 V. Balaji